OpenGATE/opengate/docs/source/user_guide_2_1_volumes.md

 ]
 ```

-The user info named `patient.image` on the second line must be the path to the image filename, that must be readable by itk.
-In general, we advocate the use of mhd/raw file format, but other file format can be used.
-The image must be 3D, with any pixel type (float, int, char, etc).

-User must describe how the voxels's values will be translated into materials.
-This is done with the `patient.voxel_materials` parameter that is a simple array of intervals defined by 3 values.
-The 3 values define an interval to assign a given material, 1) the starting value (included) 2) the ending value (not included) and 3) the material name.
-For example in the previous code, every voxel value between -900 and -100 will be assigned to the material "Lung".
-If there are voxel value outside all the intervals, the default material will be used as defined by `patient.material`.
-See for example the test `t009`.
+In the example above, the material "Lung" will be assigned to every voxel with a value between -900 and -100.
+The volume's default material, `patient.material = "G4_AIR"` in the example above, will be assigned to any voxel whose values does not fall into any of the provided intervals.
+See test `test009` as an example simulation using an Image volume.

 There is a specific function that can help to automatically create such an array of intervals for conventional Hounsfield Unit of CT images: